 - Opinion: easily led or opinionated

 - Activities and interests: sports, physical fitness, shopping, books

 *Note: if you are a B2B company, you'll also need to consider the types of industries available to you, and their number of employees, annual sales volume, location, and company stability.
 Also, you might want to find out how they purchase: seasonally, locally, only in volume, who makes the decisions?
 It is important to note that businesses, unlike individuals, buy products or services for three reasons only:

 - to increase revenue

 If you fill one or more of these corporate needs, you may have found a target market.

-Describe Your Ideal Customer Based on Your Market Research
+Describe Your Ideal Customer Based on Your Target Market Segmentation

 Depending on the nature of your business, you might even be able to write a description of your customer.
 "My target customer is a middle-class woman in her 30s or 40s who is married and has children, and is environmentally conscious and physically fit."

-In addition, you may decide, using the example above, that you'd also like to extend your target market to include women from 50 to 60 years of age.
-If you go back to the basic reasons why people purchase goods or services and can find ways to target your efforts to that age group, you may be successful in capturing a bigger share of the market!
+Also, you may decide, using the example above, that you'd also like to extend your target market to include women from 50 to 60 years of age.
+If you go back to the basic reasons why people purchase goods or services and can find ways to target your efforts to that age group, you may be successful in capturing a bigger share of the market.

 On the other hand, what if you 'specialized' your product or service and then researched your target market, only to discover that there are probably less than 75 people who will buy from you?